hpc-apps/EXA_PMRA20/README.md

-# Challenges  for runtime systems, programming models and applications on complexe SoCs
+# Challenges  for runtime systems, programming models and applications on complex SoCs

 # Overview